yinon1995/source-scribe-design/README.md

 };
 ```

+Notes:

-Legacy JSON files may still contain the older labels (`"Beauté"`, `"Commerces & lieux"`, `"Expérience"`).
-The runtime normalizes them automatically so the public site and admin UI only surface the new labels.
+* Legacy JSON files may still have old labels (`"Beauté"`, `"Commerces & places"`, `"Expérience"`).
+  The runtime normalizes them so the public site and admin UI only surface the new labels.

-These articles are created/updated by the admin UI via `api/publish.ts`.
-The function also maintains `content/articles/index.json` (an array of summary objects) for fast listing.
+* The **cover image** is now set via the admin UI, usually as a data URL or uploaded image.

+`api/publish.ts`:

+* Validates fields.
+* Ensures `article.body` is a non-empty string.
+* Accepts long bodies (including inline `data:image/...;base64,...` segments).
+  There is a `MAX_ARTICLE_BODY_LENGTH` guard to prevent absurdly large payloads, but it is generous enough for normal articles with a few inline images.
+* Writes:

+  * `content/articles/<slug>.json` — full article payload.
+  * `content/articles/index.json` — metadata index used by listings.

 ### 4.2.
 Legacy Markdown posts (`content/posts/*.md`)

-Older articles can still live as `.md` files with YAML frontmatter:
+Older articles may be `.md` files with frontmatter:

 ```yaml
 ---